wididestrianda01/Python-Data-Cleaning/README.md

-# Python-Data-Cleaning
+# Python - Data Cleaning
-The data cleaning process of Telco Customer Churn Data using Python
+The data cleaning process of Telco Customer Churn Data using Python.

 The Telco customer churn data contains information about a fictional telco company that provided home phone and Internet services to 7043 customers in California in Q3.
 It indicates which customers have left, stayed, or signed up for their service.

 ## Data Content